 Peer Tutoring is available to students who find themselves in need of additional tutorial assistance.
 Peer Tutors are approved by the faculty and assigned through the Counseling Office.

 Quiet Time begins at 8:30 each school night in the residence halls.
-Students are required to be in their rooms, or in some cases in a supervised study area.
+Students are required to be in their rooms, or in a supervised study area if the student needs additional support.
 The purpose is to provide a structured approach to studying.
 Quiet Time is monitored by the Residential Life staff.

 8th Period and Tutorials